Should Barcodes Be Used on Student ID’s?

 Just highlight the above data and then apply the appropriate Code 39 font to it and you’ve got a readable barcode.
+IDAutomation also offers a Free Code 39 Font for educational purposes and non-profit organizations.
 Other barcode types that encode larger amounts of data require more complex encoding which is usually done with a special font encoder tool.
 This makes these other font types less compatible with other programs, especially in comparison to Code 39 which is essentially compatible with any application that can call on a specific font.
-Simply apply the font to the student ID number when you are creating the student ID card.
+If other barcode types need to be used, consider Barcode Label Software.

 Barcode Scanner To Use